czetsuya/graalvm-python/README.md

+*If you would like to support these tutorials, you can contribute to my [Patreon account](https://patreon.com/czetsuya.)

 # GraalVM Python

 This is a demonstration project on how you can run other programming languages such as Javascript and Python